Avaray/clampography/README.md

 **Clampography** is a typography and theming plugin for [Tailwind CSS v4](https://tailwindcss.com/).

 When you use Tailwind CSS, the [Preflight](https://tailwindcss.com/docs/preflight) reset removes all browser defaults.
-You get a completely blank slate, which is great for UI, but terrible for blog articles or documentation pages because all your `<h1>`, `<p>`, `<ul>`, and other tags lose their styling.
+You get a completely unstyled baseline, which is great for UI, but terrible for blog articles or documentation pages because all your `<h1>`, `<p>`, `<ul>`, and other tags lose their styling.

 **Clampography solves this.** It restores typography defaults and makes them mathematically perfect.
 It automatically generates a fluid type scale using [CSS clamp() functions](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Values/clamp).
 Your text and spacing will scale smoothly between mobile and 4K displays - without writing a single media query.